 Bainbridge Island, WA

 An accomplished musician and music teacher, this client asked Coates Design to provide a special place for her baby grand piano to resonate throughout the home.
 The couple was intrigued with the idea of building a container house from real containers.
-Coates Design researched the idea – searching for a “sweet spot” that could utilize containers in a manner that required as little alteration as possible, taking advantage of their natural structural integrity.
+Coates Design researched the idea through an architectural lens – searching for a “sweet spot” that could utilize containers in a manner that required as little alteration as possible, taking advantage of their natural structural integrity.
 The alternative was to force them into a different role that required significant alterations.
-Considerable research was spent on the topic…only to arrive at the more cost effective solution of traditional wood framing.
+Considerable research was spent on the topic… only to arrive at the more cost-effective solution of traditional wood framing.

 A Unique Design Approach

-Recognizing the client’s enthusiasm for a unique design approach, Coates Design worked with them to retain most of the “container-like” design, capturing the original configuration of two stacks of two containers each, and separated by an open span and a simple span roof.
+Recognizing the client’s enthusiasm for a unique design approach, Coates Design worked with them to retain most of the “container-like” design, capturing the original configuration of two stacks of two containers each, and separated by an open span and a simple span roof to create a unique architectural design for the musicians’ house.

 - Natural ventilation and daylighting